 [Description of current status] with an interest in [Industry / Role you’re applying to] hoping to improve skills of [hard & soft skills].
 A [personal attribute] worker motivated by [aspect of company culture].

-As seen in the above example, buzzwords are best when used to enhance your description rather than pad it out.
+As seen in the above examples, buzzwords are best when used to enhance your description rather than pad it out.

 Previous experience without action words

-Involved in 5-person team responsible for quality assurance of sold products each day.
+Involved in a 5-person team responsible for quality assurance of sold products each day.

 Previous experience using action words

 Spearheaded a 5-person team involved in quality assurance of sold products each day.

 Using resume buzzwords and actions words on your resume